 Your chimney may appear in great condition on the outside, but inside it could be hiding necessary repairs.
 How do you know when these repairs are needed?

-Dr. SOOT’s sweep and scan chimney inspections offer you peace of mind by examining your chimney.
-It includes a camera scan of the flue, where possible.
+Dr. SOOT performs sweep and scan chimney inspections that offer you peace of mind.
+These inspections can include a camera scan of the flue, where possible.
 We’ll check to see if your chimney is functioning properly or if it needs repairs before you can burn safely.
 The following are a few reasons why it’s important to schedule an inspection for your chimney.